sdeering/cleverstack-angular-seed/README.md

 # CleverStack Angular Seed

 This Angular Seed provides you with a cutting edge AngularJS development workflow.
+It's been designed to provide you with a super fast test driven front-end development lifecycle.
+Everything you need is just one command away, if it's not please open an issue or fork and submit a pull request.

 It features the following: